angular/angular/devtools/CONTRIBUTING.md

 #### After your pull request is merged

-After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:
+After your pull request is merged, you can safely delete your branch and pull the changes from the master (upstream) repository:

 - Delete the remote branch on GitHub either through the GitHub web UI or your local shell as follows: